awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 For information on the database preview environment, see [Working with the database preview environment](#working-with-the-database-preview-environment)\.
 To access the preview environment from the console, select [https://console\.aws\.amazon\.com/rds\-preview/](https://console.aws.amazon.com/rds-preview/)\.

-This version updates the `aws_s3` extension to version 1\.1 and adds the following extensions and modules:
+This version updates the `aws_s3` extension to version 1\.1 and adds the following extensions:
 + `orafce`
 + `pg_hint_plan`
 + `pg_proctab`